Pakz001/Pythonista-examples/README.md

 notes :
-The coordinate system is left and bottom is 0,0.
+The coordinate system is left bottom of the screen is 0,0.
 Up is y+, right is x+